-27. There are 38, 081 Golf Courses In The World
+27. There are 38, 081 Golf Courses in The World

 According to the R&A, there are 38,081 golf courses in 208 countries.

-28. States With The Most Golf Courses
+28. State with The Most Golf Courses: Florida

 Florida has more golf courses than any other State.
 Sunshine Country is littered with 1,250 golf courses.
 From Key West up to Jacksonville, there is a tee time waiting for you in Florida.

-29. States With The Least Golf Courses
+29. State with The Least Golf Courses: Alaska

 Alaska has the least number of golf courses in the United States, with only 22.
 It is arguably one of the most beautiful places I have visited.
 However, the conditions are often unfavorable to chase a dimpled ball around.

-30. Bob Cooke Sunk The Longest Putt In Professional Golf
+30. Bob Cooke Sunk The Longest Putt in Professional Golf